brenmcnamara/Portfolio/ML-Job-Manager/Worker-Directives.md

 - requestingWorkerLocalExecutionID: This id is the one provided by the requesting worker of the routine.
 It is used within the requesting worker to resolve the routine execution.

+- routineID: The [routine id](./Routine-ID.md) of the routine that is completed.

 - result: This is the serialized result of the routine execution.